Personal Capital (Empower) vs Mint: My Ratings After Using Both for Years

 Here are the key differences between Mint and Empower:

-• Budgeting Tools: When it comes to budgeting, Mint is the winner.
+- Budgeting Tools: When it comes to budgeting, Mint was the winner.
 Empower will track your expenses, categorize them, and present spending data with useful graphs.
-What it doesn't do, that Mint does, is allow you to create a budget with spending goals by category.
+What it doesn’t do, that Mint did, is allow you to create a budget with spending goals by category.
 Having said that, if budgeting is your primary focus, there are better options than Mint.

-• Goals: Here Mint is the better option.
+- Goals: Here Mint was the better option.
 You can create savings goals or a goal to get out of debt.
 Mint offers tools to determine how much extra, if any, you should pay toward your debt or savings goal.
 It also tracks your progress.
-Empower doesn't offer this feature.
+Empower doesn’t offer this feature.

-• Credit Score: You can monitor your credit score through Mint.
-Empower doesn't offer this feature.
+- Credit Score: You could monitor your credit score through Mint.
+Empower doesn’t offer this feature.

 Who is Personal Capital (Empower) Best For